Plan B

 - Diarrhea

-Potential risks from a medical abortion include blood clots, infection, and an undetected ectopic pregnancy.
+Potential risks from a medical abortion include incomplete abortion, infection, heavy bleeding, fever, digestive system discomfort, and an ongoing pregnancy if the drugs fail.